Albat93/holbertonschool-simple_shell/README.md

 ![flowchart simple shell](https://github.com/user-attachments/assets/f32e9885-9931-4aa1-bfba-9430f2957376)

 ## Special thanks
 We strongly thank our SWE Axel.
-Without whom this project would not have seen the light of day :partyhorse:
+Without whom this project would not have seen the light of day :heart: